Krishna-Mali1/wazuh-siem-homelab/README.md

 ---

-## Use Case 1 — PowerShell Encoded Command Detection
+## Use Case 1 - PowerShell Encoded Command Detection

 ### Why I Chose This

 Attackers commonly use PowerShell's -EncodedCommand flag to hide malicious scripts from basic detection.
 This is a very common technique used in real world attacks and I wanted to learn how to detect it.

-### Step 1 — Enable Script Block Logging on Windows
+### Step 1 — Enabling Script Block Logging on Windows

 Enabled PowerShell Script Block Logging via Windows Registry to log all PowerShell activity under Event ID 4104: